Buyer Dysfunction in Complex Sales

-What’s really interesting is how the dysfunction changes over the course of the buying process.
+What’s really interesting is how the dysfunction changes throughout the buying process.

 The Corporate Executive Board, which is now part of Gartner, studied this and they got feedback from over 3,000 business-to-business buyers.
-They asked them to rate how difficult decisions were to make over the course of a buying process.
+They asked them to rate how difficult decisions were to make throughout a buying process.

 Not surprisingly, making decisions as a group is much harder than making decisions as an individual.
 And the hardest step is identifying how they’ll solve the problem.